cira-group/cira-boilerplate/README.md

 ## Installation

-Copy the repository using the [github "Use this template"](https://github.com/cira-group/cira-boilerplate/generate) or [clone](git@github.com:cira-group/cira-boilerplate.git)
+Copy the repository using the [github "Use this template"](https://github.com/cira-group/cira-boilerplate/generate) or [clone](git@github.com:cira-group/cira-boilerplate.git) the repository

 When you have it downloaded you can start installing it.
 On macOS and Linux: